lucasvr/hdf5-udf/INSTALL.md

 $ wget -q -O - https://lucasvr.gobolinux.org/debian/repo/KEY.gpg | apt-key add -
 ```

-And then install the binary packages (along with LuaJIT, so that you can
+And then install the binary package (along with LuaJIT, if you want to
 write and read UDFs written in the Lua language) with:

 ```
 $ apt update
-$ apt install -y hdf5-udf libsyscall-intercept0 luajit
+$ apt install -y hdf5-udf luajit
 ```

 Last, but not least, make sure that the `cffi` Python package is installed so